amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-advertise-on-facebook-for-free.md

 Do you know what works the best for marketing on Facebook?
 Free advertising for small businesses, medium-sized companies, and big brands in the form of videos!

 Yes, you read that right.
 At Softcube, we see how companies [benefit from Facebook video ads](https://softcube.com/powerful-benefits-of-facebook-video-ads/) every day.
 And we want your business to feel those benefits too.

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/c9952f713294250659d63a3e6b1e4457.mp4"></video></figure>

-That’s why we’re offering you to take advantage of our [artificial intelligence](http://softcube.com) and boost your business on Facebook faster than ever.
+That’s why we’re offering you to take advantage of our [artificial intelligence](https://softcube.com) and boost your business on Facebook faster than ever.